 The diet requires eliminating grains, pasteurized dairy, starchy vegetables, and refined carbs from a person’s daily food intake.
 It is geared towards people with neurological conditions such as autism.

 The GAPS diet was developed under the theory of leaky gut syndrome.
-A leaky gut, to put, is a condition wherein undigested food particles leak to the bloodstream because of a damaged lining in the small intestine.
+A leaky gut, to put it, is a condition wherein undigested food particles leak to the bloodstream because of a damaged lining in the small intestine.
 When this happens, Dr. Campbell-McBride believes it affects brain function and can cause neurological disorders like autism, ADD, ADHD, dyslexia, depression, schizophrenia, and bipolar disorder.

 Symptoms of a leaky gut include: